Become a member of WSU's nationally award-winning news organization

 What is The Signpost?

 The Signpost is Weber State University’s student-run news organization.
-Since its inception more than 75 years ago, The Signpost is now a multimedia organization that documents the happenings of Weber State University online, in print and through video.
+In operation for 80 years, The Signpost is now a multimedia organization that documents the happenings of Weber State University online, in print and through video.

 A winner of numerous national, regional and local awards, The Signpost documents the important events of the day to WSU students, faculty and staff and provides a vehicle for readers to voice opinions on wide-ranging topics.
 What’s more, the publication serves as a training ground for future journalists and public relations professionals.